-B. Mobile Agents
+1.2 Mobile Agents

-In some cases agents need to migrate in order to accomplish their assigned tasks, as it would otherwise be impossible to transmit all the data needed for that task due to the limitations imposed by the underlying network.
-Hence mobile agents are gaining more attention and are proposed to be used in mobile wireless environments.
+In some cases agents need to migrate in order to accomplish their assigned tasks, as it would otherwise be impossible to transmit all the data needed for a specific task due to the limitations imposed by the underlying communication network.
+Hence mobile agents are gaining more attention and are proposed to be used in mobile wireless environments by Straßer and Schwehm (1997); Helin (1999) among others.